 Taxis You can pick up a black cab at a designated taxi rank (usually outside mainline bus and rail stations) or hail one anywhere in London if the taxi's yellow 'Taxi' sign is lit up.
 Black cabs are metered and charge a minimum of £3.00 at all times.
 Customers can pay in cash or by credit, debit or contactless.
 By law, only black cabs can be stopped and pick up customers off the street.
 You can also book a minicab in advance (you can use TfL's website to find a local, licensed minicab office).
 It is illegal for unbooked minicabs to carry passengers and you should never accept a ride from a minicab that has not been booked with a licensed mincab company.
 Useful Apps and websites www.tfl.gov.uk - Transport for London website.
 You can use this to plan a journey and check status updates for the Tube and buses.
 City Mapper - a useful App that provides a number of different transport options to your destination from your current location.
 Uber - minicab hailing service.
 Includes options to split the trip fare with other passengers.
 Google maps

-Weather In March, the UK will be moving into the spring season but it can still be very cold.
+Weather In November, the UK will be in autumn and can be very cold.
 At this time of year the average temperature is 9°C/48°F. It is recommended that you wear layers and carry an umbrella.
 The weather forecast during your stay can be found through the Met Office website.

 No Smoking It is illegal to smoke indoors in the UK.
 Most bars, pubs and restaurants will have a dedicated outside smoking area.
 Imperial College's campuses are smoke free and you are not permitted to smoke on or within 20 metres of College land.

 Useful Telephone Numbers Emergency services: 999 or 112 Police non-emergency number: 101 NHS 111 (for urgent medical advice): 111